UlrichNilsson/python/PythonForEveryone/ex_11/README.md

 |[a-z0-9]| The set of characters can include a range              |
 |(       | Indicates where string extraction is to start          |
 |)       | Indicates where string extraction is to end            |

+For more information about using regular expressions in Python, see <https://docs.python.org/3/howto/regex.html>